Originally published 22 April 2019. Updated 31 October 2022 for accuracy and relevance.

 Integration work I pioneer

-After years of training and connecting the dots across neuroscience, positive psychology, spiritual and trauma work as well as many alternative therapeutic practices, today I pioneer the work of Mind, Heart, Body and Spirit integration.
-I help individuals and groups heal internal conflicts that divide and scatter them into parts leaving little joy for life.
-I read and stay connected to leading practitioners across countless traditions and ways of working to help me adopt what I feel intuitively fits into this work.
+After years of training and connecting the dots across neuroscience, education, positive psychology, existential philosophy and spiritual and trauma-recovery work, today I pioneer the work of Mind, Heart, Body and Spirit integration.
+I help individuals and groups heal internal conflicts that divide and scatter them within.
+I read and stay connected to leading practitioners across different traditions and ways of working to help me stay at the leading edge of my work.

-I am constantly humbled and owed by the work.
+I am constantly humbled and awed by the work.
 Its power to transform people’s lives and heal long-standing traumas is breathtaking.
+As is the way people recover energy and renewed light, hope and faith in living.
 I have benefited from it in my personal life and I bring it to others as a coach-therapist and healer.

 Irrespective of race, gender, age, origin or religion I find that the integration I teach resonates deeply with all people.
 They can see it at work in their lives and the world.